AY2425S2-CS2103T-W12-2/tp/docs/UserGuide.md

 - `list` followed by `deleteclientmult i/1 i/2 i/3` deletes the first three clients in WealthVault.
 - `findand Betsy` followed by `deleteclientmult i/1` deletes the 1st client in the results of the `findany` command.

+---

+> ### 💡 Tip: Why are there two delete commands?
+>
+> In WealthVault, client deletions are *permanent* — once a client is deleted, their information cannot be recovered.
+>
+> The `delc` command is designed to be the *primary* deletion method for most users.
+It only allows you to delete a single client at a time, encouraging careful review and minimizing the risk of accidental data loss.
+>
+> The `deleteclientmult` command exists as a quicker, more convenient alternative for experienced users who are certain about their deletions — for example, when performing bulk clean-ups or offboarding multiple clients at once.
+>
+> If you are unsure or would like to double-check your deletions, it is recommended to use `delc` for greater safety and control.

+---

 ### Deleting a policy: `delp`

 Deletes the specified policy from WealthVault.